 Rose tea is an excellent natural replacement for regular tea.
 It is packed with antioxidants and has antibacterial, anti-inflammatory, and analgesic properties.
 The benefits of rose tea include better digestion, relief from constipation, and improved hair growth.
 It may also help manage diabetes, aid in weight loss, improve the immune system, and relieve anxiety, pain, and menstrual cramps.
 You can make rose tea with fresh or dried petals.
 Nevertheless, excessive consumption may cause allergies, nausea, or diarrhea in a few.
 Moderate intake is advised.

 Frequently Asked Questions

 Is rose tea good for skin?

-Rose tea contains antioxidants and vitamin C, and it could promote skin health.
+Rose tea contains antioxidants and vitamin C, and it could promote skin health and wellness.
 Although there is no direct evidence in this regard, roses have been traditionally and commercially used in the cosmetic and beauty industry.

 Does rose tea help you sleep?

 Rose tea is claimed to induce sleep as its aroma may relax the body.
 It may also relieve stress.